The River: The future of the investigations (Part 3)

 We reached out to Prosecutor Mike Sepic.
 Despite cooperation from every local law enforcement agency in the area, he refused to be part of our story.
 However, every case is sent to his office for review.
 Sepic can decide to close the case or send it back to the law enforcement agency for more to be done with the investigation.

 The FBI was similarly quiet.
 A spokesperson for the Detroit Field Division sent us an email saying “It’s the policy of our office (actually the whole of the FBI) to neither confirm or deny the existence of an investigation.”

 “Being a former detective, we kinda have a saying, where there’s smoke there’s fire,” Dan McGinnis said.

 While McGinnis doesn’t think the FBI should get involved, he’s not saying nothing should be done.

 “The volume of the numbers since I have been here.
 I have been here 20 years.
-Uh, it kinda makes you wonder.”
-He said.
+It kinda makes you wonder,” he said.
 “Without looking, we won’t know if there’s something or not.”

 McGinnis also believes some of the cases that were technically solved may warrant another look.

 “Even with an accidental death, it’s still kinda inconclusive, because to be conclusive, there would have to be some kind of witnesses that say ‘I saw so and so fall in,’” he said.
 “Not saying there is anything out there for sure, but I’d love to be at a point where we could get resources to be able to kind of revisit some things and take a look with fresh eyes.
 It’s on my bucket list before I go.”